nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ╘═══════════════════╧══════════════════════════════╧═══════════════════════════╧════════════════╧═══════════════╧═════════════════════╧═════════════════════╛
 ```

-* SECURITY_SERVER name of the security server
+* SECURITY_SERVER name of the Security Server
 * NAME name of the certification authority
 * URL url of the certification authority
 * STATUS_CLASS OCSP status class